How long is the graduate program in Speech-Language Pathology?

 What are the prerequisites to the graduate program in Speech-Language Pathology?

-Students entering the graduate program in Speech-Language Pathology following completion of a bachelor's degree in communicative disorders will meet with their academic advisor to conduct an undergraduate transcript review.
+Students entering the graduate program in Speech-Language Pathology following completion of a bachelor's degree in communication disorders will meet with their academic advisor to conduct an undergraduate transcript review.
 The purpose of this review is to determine if you are missing any prerequisite courses based on our graduate curriculum.
 If there is a need to complete a course to satisfy a prerequisite, the student can typically take the course(s) as electives in their graduate program without delaying completion of their graduate degree.

-The Department of Communication Sciences and Disorders has no means of permitting students to be accepted into the graduate program in Speech-Language Pathology without an undergraduate degree or equivalent in the area of communicative disorders.
-Students without a bachelor's degree in communicative disorders or its equivalent would have to complete prerequisite courses prior to applying for admission into the graduate program.
+The Department of Communication Sciences and Disorders has no means of permitting students to be accepted into the graduate program in Speech-Language Pathology without an undergraduate degree or equivalent in the area of communication disorders.
+Students without a bachelor's degree in communication disorders or its equivalent would have to complete prerequisite courses prior to applying for admission into the graduate program.
 It is necessary to meet with an academic advisor in the department to review your undergraduate transcript to determine the extent of prerequisite courses that would need to be completed in your specific case.

 What clinical opportunities are available as part of the graduate program in Speech-Language Pathology?